 Order Management API

-Below is a comprehensive REST API documentation for managing Orders in your e-commerce ("commerce"
+Below is a comprehensive REST API documentation for managing Orders in your e-commerce ("commerce") schema.
+It includes cURL examples and TypeScript examples (using the native fetch API) for each endpoint.

 Note: There is an API client plus example available on: https://github.com/CatchTheTornado/open-agents-builder-client and https://github.com/CatchTheTornado/open-agents-builder-example